micazeve/MAGearRefreshControl/README.md

 # README
-MAGearRefreshControl is an iOS refresh control with gear animation for tableview refresh, writen in Swift.
+MAGearRefreshControl is a fully customizable iOS refresh control with gear animation for tableview refresh, writen in Swift.

 ![MAGearRefreshControl](Screenshots/Anim.gif "MAGearRefreshControl")

+##**Credits:**

+This project is inspired by this [dribble post](https://dribbble.com/shots/1974767-gear-powered-pull-to-refresh-animation).
+The main structure of the refresh Control is based on [EGOTableViewPullRefresh](https://github.com/enormego/EGOTableViewPullRefresh).

 ##**How to use:**